If you’re buying your first home, you may be wondering what types of mortgages are available and which one you should get that is best for your needs.

 Comparing different types of mortgage deal

-Suitable for: People willing to take more risk and pay more if necessary, in exchange for the chance that they may end up paying less.
+Suitable for: People who willing to take more risk and pay more if necessary, in exchange for a chance that they may end up paying less.

-Suitable for: Those looking for the lowest rates, but who could afford to pay more and can cope with unpredictability
+Suitable for: Those looking for the lowest rates, but who can afford to pay more and cope with unpredictability.

-Suitable for: Those who could afford to pay a lot more if necessary, or those unable to obtain any other kind of deal
+Suitable for: Those who can afford to pay a lot more if necessary, or those unable to obtain any other kind of deal.

-Suitable for: Those with variable income but substantial savings
+Suitable for: Those a variable income but substantial savings.

 Offset mortgages may also be a way for parents to help their children obtain a mortgage.